EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.cat.md

 ### imUtil.cat.flag_overdense

 Flag sources that are found in overdense (box shaped) regions Package: +imUtil.cat Description: Given a catalog of [X,Y] positions, flag sources that are found in regions which their density is above a threshold.
+The function uses two algorithms: